KylianZamy74/KylianZamy74/README.md

 ## Fullstack Web Developer | Curious & Passionate

-Recently graduated, I specialize in **fullstack web development** with a focus on performance, accessibility, and user experience.
+I'm a **freelance web developer based in Annecy**, specializing in **fullstack web development** with a focus on performance, accessibility, and user experience.
 I'm currently working on a **travel agency project** for an Egyptian company.
 🎯 Check out my **personal website** 👉 [kylian-zamy.dev](https://kylian-zamy.dev)